Ruochen1105/CloudComputingProject2/README.md

     └── ...
 ```

-The dataset used in this project is randomly sampled from the two public datasets among `train`, `valid`, and `test`.
+The dataset used in this project is randomly sampled from all images of the two public datasets.
 The script used is `./code/scripts/sampling.py`.

 ## References